kevburnsjr/bloomfilter/README.md

 There are a lot of open source bloom filter implementations available on the internet.
 These implementations are mostly incompatible.
 Every repo adds its own special sauce to its hashing algorithms and hash derivation methods.
-After scouring the internet for several hours searching for a multi language bloom filter implemenation, none appeared that fit the requirements.
+After scouring the internet for a multi-language bloom filter implemenation, none appeared that fit the requirements.

 So, the most popular actively maintained javascript bloom filter on Github was selected and ported to Go.

-The reference implementation uses a non-standard FNV algorithm, but it is also less than 120 lines of javascript.
+The reference implementation uses a non-standard FNV algorithm.
+It is also less than 120 lines of javascript.
 This project proves that the reference implementation can be easily ported by a skilled developer to any desired language in less than a day.